The best final books are those that were written and published before the author passed away.

 There's been a blooming sack-load of superb posthumous works of literature.
-We know because we wrote this article on exactly that - fine novels that the authors, cruelly, never got to hold, never got to flick through, never got to satisfyingly add to their own personal bookcases.
+We know because we wrote a best posthumous novels list on exactly that - fine novels that the authors, cruelly, never got to hold, never got to flick through, never got to satisfyingly add to their own personal bookcases.

 Steinbeck’s last work published in his lifetime came out to mixed reviews in 1961 but is, for our money, a wonderful read.
 Atlantic Monthly reviewed it as a Steinbeck classic: "The morality in this novel marks Mr. Steinbeck's return to the mood and the concern with which he wrote The Grapes of Wrath" they gushed and the Swedish Academy agreed, awarding Steinbeck the Nobel Prize for Literature.
 He wrote the novel to address the moral degeneration of American culture during the 1950s and 1960s and when it first came out US reviews were, on the whole, negative.
 Post-Watergate it resonated rather more with many a critic rapidly backpedaling.